-Rent fishing poles at Lake Corpus Christi State Park
+Drop a fishing line at Lake Corpus Christi State Park

-Lake Corpus Christi itself is quite large with a surface area of 18,256 acres.
-Large amounts of aquatic vegetation throughout the reservoir lend to great fishing opportunities.
-Better yet, no fishing license is required to fish from the pier or shore in this 356-acre state park.
+Lake Corpus Christi is quite large, with a surface area of 18,256 acres.
+Large amounts of aquatic vegetation throughout the reservoir lead to great fishing opportunities.
+Better yet, no fishing license is required to fish from the pier or shore in this 356-acre Texas State Park.

-Pick up a can of worms from a local bait-and-tackle shop, borrow a pole from the state park office and cast off from the new fishing pier.
+Pack your rod-and-reel, pick up a can of worms from a local bait-and-tackle shop, and cast off from one of two lighted fishing piers.
 Angling enthusiasts will find a wide range of fish species in Lake Corpus Christi.
 Catfish is especially excellent in the reservoir with three varieties: blue, channel and flathead.
-Other predominant species are largemouth bass, white bass, crappie, bluegill and redear sunfish.
+Other predominant species are largemouth bass, white bass, crappie, bluegill, and redear sunfish.

-On the land, the park has plenty of lakeside picnic areas and barbecue pits, hike-and-bike trails, restroom facilities with showers, fire pits and wildlife.
+On land, the park has plenty of lakeside picnic areas and barbecue pits, hike-and-bike trails, restroom facilities with showers, fire pits, and wildlife.
 Pavilions are available for group picnics.
-Kids can pick up a free Junior Ranger Activity Journal at the park headquarters.
-Complete all the tasks to earn a badge.
+Kids can pick up a free Junior Ranger Activity Journal at park headquarters.
+Complete all tasks to earn a badge.

-For those wishing to make a weekend of it, the park includes more than 100 campsites, RV sites and shelters.
-Campers can choose from primitive spots to sites fully equipped with water, electricity and air conditioning.
-For information on reserving space at the park, call (800) 792-1112.
+Those wishing to make a weekend of it can reserve a campsite, RV site, cabin, or shelter.
+Campers can choose from primitive spots to sites fully equipped with water, electricity, and air conditioning.
+Call 800-792-1112.

-The park is open daily from 7 a.m. to 10 p.m.
+The park is open daily from 7 a.m.-10 p.m.
 Entrance is $5 a day.
 Children 12 and younger get in free.
 Lake Corpus Christi State Park is located 35 miles northwest of Corpus Christi on Park Road 25 and 4 miles southwest of Mathis off Texas 359.
-Visit the TPWD website for links to maps, directions and fishing tips.
+Visit the TPWD website for links to maps, directions, and fishing tips.

 Find more articles like this in Parks